-Risk Summary of Control Mechanisms Some investment in bonds also helps to mitigate this risk.
-Employers pay for their own salary awards and should be mindful of the geared effect on pension liabilities of any bias in pensionable pay rises towards longer- serving employees.
+Risk Summary of Control Mechanisms Employers pay for their own salary awards and should be mindful of the geared effect on pension liabilities of any bias in pensionable pay rises towards longer-serving employees.
 Effect of possible increase in employer's contribution rate on service delivery and admission/scheduled bodies An explicit stabilisation mechanism has been agreed as part of the funding strategy.
 Other measures are also in place to limit sudden increases in contributions.
 Orphaned employers give rise to added costs for the Fund The Fund seeks a cessation debt (or security/guarantor) to minimise the risk of this happening in the future.
-If it occurs, the Actuary calculates the added cost spread pro-rata among all employers - (see 3.9 ).
+If it occurs, the Actuary calculates the added cost spread pro-rata among all employers - (see 3.9).